MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

 With a small, testable method in place, we can start adding features and get creative.
 Often you will take the mindset of an adversary of a codebase.
-This is generally easier with someone else's code because you can think "I bet they did think of this" instead of "why didn't I think of this", but it gets easier with practice.
+This is generally easier with someone else's code because you can think "I bet they didn't think of this" instead of "why didn't I think of this", but it gets easier with practice.

 Think of all the ways this code could break, all the things that aren't tested,